ethereumclassic/tweets-eth_classic/README.md

 ### Review Process

-During the review process;
+For maintainers, during the review process;

-- Ensure the generated preview formatted is correcty, this triggered manually if they come from outside contributors.
 - **Do not trigger Actions from Pull Reqeusts that suspiciously modify the [workflow](/.github/workflows/twitter-together.yml) file**.
-Check that it is only adding a tweet.
+Always check that the PR is only adding tweet or media files.
 Do not reopen a PR that has suspiciously modified the workflow file.
+- Ensure the generated preview formatted is correcty, this triggered manually if they come from outside contributors.
 - Remain civil and work towards to goal of creating the best tweets in common interest.
 - Either come to agreement in the PR about wording, or Submit a new Pull Request.
 - Do not edit original PR creator’s Tweet, other than to fix formatting or typos.